Priyansh5812/WordBoggle/README.md

 1. Searching a word in a Tree has less complexity ```O(word.length)``` rather than ```O(totalWords)``` in an Array/List.
 2. Trees are highly versatile when it comes to their customization.
 (For Example : Adding a new word will reuse the existing nodes)

-The structure of a Tree has a following format:
+The structure of a Tree node has a following format:

 ```c#
     public class Node